-The more unique original stories you have worked out, the better the chances you will be prepared when an opportunity presents itself.
+The more unique original stories you have worked out the better the chances you will be prepared when an opportunity presents itself.
 As they say, "Luck Favors the Prepared."

-Why: There's a likelihood that if allowed to present your material, they will not be interested in precisely what you're offering.
+Why: There's a likelihood that when given the opportunity to present your material, they will not be interested in exactly what you're offering.
 Often they will ask you what other story ideas do you have.
-If you have none, the conversation will often end, and they will excuse themselves, and like Keyser Söze, they will vanish, never to be seen again.
+If you have none then the conversation will often end and they will excuse themselves and like Keyser Söze they will vanish, never to be seen again.
 An opportunity will have been lost.
 The longer you can engage people, the greater the chances you and your stories will connect.
-Like anything, the more you practice creating storylines, the better you will become at it.
-Practicing storytelling will help you develop an ability to create a story on the fly which a potential client might wish to acquire.

-Personal Experience: I've always been interested in different story ideas, 'what if's,' which pop into my head.
-This can be a blessing or a curse.
-I always have another story to present, if asked, 'what else.'
-A curse because I often find it difficult to finish my current story because of the excitement I have at developing a new idea.
-When a new story idea comes over me, I create a Master Story Document which contains necessary story information, such as title, genre, theme, concept, pictures, characters, taglines, loglines, synopsis, outline, treatment, notes, and research information.
+Like anything, the more you practice creating storylines the better you will become at it.
+Practicing storytelling will help you develop an ability to create a story on the fly which a potential client might wish to develop.
+Personal Experience: I've always been interested in different story ideas, 'what if's', which pop into my head.
+This can be a blessing and a curse.
+A blessing for I always have another story to present, if asked, 'what else'.
+A curse because I often found it difficult to finish my current story because of the excitement I have at developing a new idea.
+Nowadays, when a new story idea comes over me, I create a Master Story Document in Microsoft Word, which contains the basic story information, such as: title, genre, theme, concept, pictures, characters, taglines, loglines, synopsis, outline, treatment, notes, and research information.
 I put it away and carry on with my current project.
 As new ideas on a new story arise, I make a quick entry into my master story document.
-This gives me a catalog of exciting stories to fall back on.

-Examples of Original Story Ideas

-'Original Story Concepts'

-(click online link)

-5. Write What Excites You:
+This gives me a catalogue of interesting stories to fall back on.
+Examples of Original Story Ideas 'Original Story Concepts' (click online link) 5.
+Write What Excites You:

-You have to get to where you're inspired because the real magic originates from inside.
-Why: If there is no passion, then you will not be able to sustain the focused concentration needed to do the best job you can.
+You have to get to where you're inspired, because the real magic originates from inside.
+Why: If there is no passion then you will not be able to sustain the focused concentration needed to do the best job you can.
 Personal Experience: I find that my favorite genres are: Sci-fi, Horror, Comedy, Romance, Action-Adventure, Thriller, and Suspense.
 Most of my stories are drawn from imaginings of what would I do 'IF' something in this world or a future world changed.
 How would I react?
 6. Become An Expert: